microsoft/bedrock/README.md

 -   [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 -   [helm](https://helm.sh/)

-2. If you haven't, create a new Kubernetes cluster with RBAC enabled and ensure that it is the default context `kubectl` is using.
+2. If you haven't, create a new Kubernetes cluster with RBAC enabled and switch to it such that it is the default context `kubectl` is using.

 3. Clone this project locally: